This stage of community consultation is now closed

 AARC includes representatives of the autistic and broader autism communities, as well as service providers, health and education professionals, government program managers and policy makers, and researchers.

 The AARC has considered domestic and international commitments, and existing global and Australian surveys on autism research priorities.
-AARC has identified 7 broad research priority areas through this work, now we need to know what you think.
+AARC has identified 7 broad research priority areas through this work.
+Community consultation will further refine these priorities.

 What happens next

-This stage of the consultation process closes on 30 June 2019.
+The first stage of the consultation process closed on 30 June 2019.

 The next steps will be: